A Cigale module tailored (not only) for Low-Luminosity AGN: Data and Fitting

-The primary X-ray catalogs utilized for sample compilation include \citet{Williams22}, \citet{OsorioClavijo23}, and \citet{GonzalezMartin09}.
-These catalogs offer spectral fits to data from the Chandra and XMM-Newton telescopes, focusing on various models tailored to spectral features.
-Our emphasis is on the intrinsic emission from the corona or ADAF, characterized by power-law spectra.
-The extracted gamma ($\Gamma$) and normalization values for the power-law component were used to compute X-ray fluxes in both the soft (0.5-2 keV) and hard (2-10 keV) X-ray bands.
+The primary X-ray catalogs used for compiling the sample include \citet{Williams22}, \citet{OsorioClavijo23}, and \citet{GonzalezMartin09}.
+These catalogs provide spectral fits to data from the Chandra and XMM-Newton telescopes, utilizing a variety of models.
+These range from the classic power-law model, attenuated by host galaxy and Milky Way obscuration, to more complex models incorporating features like the Iron K$\alpha$ fluorescence line, absorber models, reflection components, and soft X-ray emitters such as ionized plasma.
+The spectral fits were performed for detections meeting a 3-$\sigma$ threshold.
+Our focus is on the intrinsic emission from the corona or ADAF, which is characterized by power-law spectra.
+The extracted power-law index ($\Gamma$) and normalization values were used to compute intrinsic X-ray fluxes in both the soft (0.5–2 keV) and hard (2–10 keV) X-ray bands.

-For specific sources, we utilized data from catalogs that incorporate reflection components, complex thermal elements, or torus models to understand their obscuration better.
-We used better constraints on the intrinsic power-law spectra of telescopes such as Swift-BAT or NuSTAR less affected by obscuration.
-For detailed information on individual sources, we refer to \citet{Yun22} for NGC 5033, \citet{Kammoun20} for NGC 3982, and \citet{Masini22} for NGC 4258.
-Additionally, for NGC 4051, NGC 4151, and NGC 4725, the spectral fittings are taken from \citet{Cappi06}.
+For specific sources, we utilized data from works that incorporate more detailed reflection components, complex thermal elements, or torus models.
+These work, usually characterize the intrinsic power-law emission using data from telescopes operating at higher energies, such as Swift-BAT and NuSTAR, which are less affected by obscuration.
+For detailed information on individual sources, we refer to \citet{Yun22} for NGC5033, \citet{Kammoun20} for NGC3982, and \citet{Masini22} for NGC4258.
+Additionally, for NGC4051, and NGC4725, the spectral fittings are taken from \citet{Cappi06}.

 For each galaxy, we conducted photometry spanning UV to FIR bands using calibrated images from the DustPedia database\footnote{\url{http://dustpedia.astro.noa.gr/Data}}.
 We performed forced photometry in a 9-arcsecond radius aperture centered on each galaxy (refer to \cref{fig:photometry} for an example).
 This aperture covered GALEX NUV and FUV filters, ugriz SDSS bands, JHKs bands from 2MASS, Spitzer IRAC1-4 and WISE 1-4, Spitzer MIPS 24-70 microns, 100, Herschel PACS 70-100-160 microns, and Herschel SPIRE 250 microns.
 The 9-arcsecond radius was deliberately chosen to align with the diameter required to encompass the Full Width at Half Maximum (FWHM) of the Point Spread Function (PSF) for each filter in our analysis.
 Upper limits at $3\sigma$ were set for non-detected sources.